connorwstein/connorwstein.github.io/_posts/2019-07-20-Coursera-Cryptography.md

 {: refdef}

 Here the input is plaintext split into two halves $$ R_i, L_i $$.
 The left circuit above is a single round of encryption and the right one is a single round of decryption.
-When we plug the output of the encryption circuit $$ R_i = f_i(R_{i-1}) \oplus L_i, L_i = R_{i-1} $$  and into the decryption circuit we get a nice little cancellation:
+When we plug the output of the encryption circuit $$ R_i = f_i(R_{i-1}) \oplus L_i, L_i = R_{i-1} $$  into the decryption circuit we get a nice little cancellation:

 $$ L_{i-1} = R_i \oplus f_i(L_{i-1}) = f_i(R_{i-1}) \oplus L_i \oplus  f_i(R_{i-1}) = L_{i-1} $$

 $$ R_{i-1} = L_i = R_{i-1} $$

-That cancellation is how Fiestel networks can avoid the invertibility requirement of a PRP.
+That cancellation is how Fiestel networks can avoid the invertibility requirement of a PRP and only use a PRF.
+The data encryption standard (DES) was a standard block cipher scheme invented in the 70s and eventually broken around 2000.
-The data encryption standard (DES) uses a 16-round Fiestel network, where the PRF is a substitution-permutation network.
+It uses a 16-round Fiestel network, where the PRF is a substitution-permutation network.
 The substitution portion of the network (S-box) is simply a lookup table which provides cryptographic "confusion" - a term meaning each bit of ciphertext depends on multiple bits of the key.
 The permutation portion of the network (P-box) is to provide cryptographic "diffusion" - a term meaning a change in a single bit of the input should have equal probability of changing any particular ciphertext bit.
 In DES, the permutation portion of the network is just a fixed lookup table, so interestingly the security of DES rests on the design of the substitution lookup table.
 A poorly designed S-box is subject to differential cryptanalysis, a CPA attack where by observing changes in ciphertext corresponding to changes in plaintext you can reduce the scope of the key search.
-DES was ultimately broken due to the small key size of 56 bits.
+Turns out the S-box wasn't the main weakness that killed DES (though although some differential cryptanalysis attacks were possible), ultimately computers became strong enough to just brute force the relatively small 56-bit key.
 Its successor is the the advanced encryption standard (AES), which does not use a Fiestel network at all, just a pure substitution-permutation network based on the Rijndael S-box.

 #### Block Cipher Modes